Terry Peder Rasmussen: Eunsoon Jun

 Rasmussen resurfaced in December 1999 under the pseudonym "Larry Vanner" when California-based chemist Eunsoon Jun introduced him to her family.
 The two were married in an unofficial ceremony in 2001.
-Jun disappeared the following June and her body was found buried in cat litter in their home after having died from blunt force trauma to the head.
+Jun disappeared the following June and her body was found buried in cat litter in their home.
+She was found to have died from blunt force trauma to the head.
 Rasmussen was arrested in November 2002 and pleaded no contest in 2003 to charges relating to her murder and dismemberment.
 He was sentenced to fifteen years to life in prison.

 The guilty plea came as a surprise to the court; Contra Costa County homicide detective Roxane Gruenheid believes Rasmussen pleaded guilty after overhearing her say that she was going to request a paternity test for Lisa, hoping the guilty plea would make Gruenheid stop probing into his past.
 A fingerprint match had confirmed that along with Vanner, he had previously used the aliases Jenson and Kimball, linking him to the child abandonment case.
 In 2003, the San Bernardino County Sheriff's Department opened a case to find Lisa's biological family.
 DNA evidence eventually found that Rasmussen was not Lisa's father, and the case spent years without any significant developments.

 Rasmussen died on December 28, 2010, aged 67, while imprisoned at High Desert State Prison.
 His cause of death was a combination of lung cancer, chronic obstructive pulmonary disease and pneumonia.